Notifyme-US/notifyme-US/client/README.md

 ## Usage

 - Primary:
-  1. run `npx notifyme-client` in the command line
+  1. run `npx travelio-client` in the command line

 - Alternate:
   1. navigate to any preferred directory in which to install the github repo